-Usually a short term solution.
+Digestive enzymes are usually a short-term solution.
 When stomach acid is producing well, digestive enzyme production usually improves as well.
 Digestive enzymes should be used between meals or at the end of meals.
-They generally work in the intestines and help to break down protein, carbohydrates and fats.
+They generally work in the intestines and help to break down protein, carbohydrates, and fats.
 Some people feel that they help, but others do not.
 So, this is an optional supplement for adults on the Full GAPS Diet.
 I don’t recommend using them during the Introduction Diet with adults or children (unless you feel they really help).

 How about you?

 Those are the ways that digestive supplements can be helpful for GAPS.
 What about your experience?

 I’d love to hear how you have used digestive supplements and what differences you noticed?

 GAPS Supplements and so much more that will help you apply GAPS, is part of the GAPS Class that I will be running again soon.
 For a Free 30 Day GAPS Prep Guide and more information, go to the GAPS Class website.